 Rifthold

-The glittering capital of Adarlan, built on the banks of the Avery River and with a harbor opening into the Great Ocean to the East.
+Rifthold is the glittering capital of Adarlan, built on the banks of the Avery River and with a harbor opening into the Great Ocean to the East.
 Despite its beauty, the city is a center of oppression.

 Assassin's Keep